WadeSturman/auditoji/README.md

 # 🎧 Auditoji

 **Auditoji** It's 2025, and we're still reading reminders?
 Auditoji is a sound-based reminder assistant that helps you stay on track using personalized audio cues.
-Build small habits with auditory conditioning...give thoes pretty eyes a rest.
+Build small habits with auditory conditioning...give those pretty eyes a rest.

 ## Features
 - Open it up, set up recurring reminders, hear a fun sound, form a habit.